 Follow in the footsteps of legends

 Playing golf in Scotland also offers you the opportunity to follow in the footsteps of legends by playing the same courses as them.
 Even the Old Course at St Andrews is open to visitors.
 Golf in Scotland is also both affordable and accessible to all.
 Whatever your budget, you will be able to find a course to suit.
 Whether you have £10 or £200 to spend, there is a course right here waiting for you.

 Plus, you can save money on your golf trip to Scotland with the wide range of golf passes and offers available.
 Regional passes allow you to discover more of Scotland's finest courses and offer savings of 30-40 percent on standard green fees.
 Or you could hook up with a specialist golf tour operator with a range of offers and packages to choose from for that tailored golf break.

 As well as playing golf you can watch the world’s best compete at some of the biggest tournaments.
 The Open Championship is staged at least every two years in Scotland, with St Andrews hosting it every five years.
-Other key golf tournaments taking place in Scotland include the 2014 Ryder Cup, the Scottish Open, the Johnnie Walker Championship and the Alfred Dunhill Links.
+The Women's British Open is also staged in Scotland biennially, with Trump Turnberry hosting the 2015 event.
+Other key golf tournaments taking place in Scotland include the Scottish Open, Ladies Scottish Open and the Alfred Dunhill Links.